bbc/genie/docs/asset-loader.md

 Examples of Phaser Asset Packs can be found [here](https://github.com/photonstorm/phaser-examples/blob/master/examples/assets/asset-pack2.json).

 **Example**
-If the Sequencer has 3 screens in it called 'home', 'game' and 'results'.
+If the Navigation Config (located in `main.js`) has 3 screens in it called 'home', 'game' and 'results'.
 The asset master pack contains data for the `home` and `results` screens.
 The asset loader will then attempt to load screen data from an asset pack called `game.json`.

 ## Known Issues